Set up subscriptions so customers can buy the same product on a recurring basis.

 By default, subscriptions renew indefinitely.
 You may want to cancel a subscription, cancel a single order, or delay a subscription renewal.

-- In the Home Menu click Profiles, and then click Customers.
+- Open the Profiles panel and click Customers.

 - Find and click the customer whose subscription you want to cancel.